 The National Merit Scholarship also awards Corporate-Sponsored merit scholarships and National Achievement awards.
 For more information on the National Merit Scholarship program please visit: www.nationalmerit.org .

 Transfer Academic Excellence Scholarship: These awards are available to outstanding students transferring from Maryland community colleges.
-The awards cover in-state tuition for two years of undergraduate study.
+The awards cover in-state tuition for four consecutive semesters of undergraduate study.
 To be eligible students must have completed 56 or more credits or have an Associates of Arts degree and have a cumulative grade point average of 3.5 or better.
 Students who have previously attended the University of Maryland, College Park, are ineligible for this scholarship.
 Candidate nomination forms are available in early January from the Office of Undergraduate Admissions or from community college advisors.
-The deadline for receipt of the application, official transcripts, and scholarship materials is early-March.
+The deadline for receipt of the application, official transcripts, and scholarship materials is March 1st.
 Contact the Office of Undergraduate Admissions at www.admissions.umd.edu for more information.

 Honors Scholarship: Honors students already attending Maryland are eligible to apply for one of these $500 awards.
 To be considered, students must be first or second year students, have at least a 3.2 grade point average, be making satisfactory progress toward the completion of requirements for an Honors citation, and display financial need.
 To apply applicants must submit an essay on their academic goals and plans for achieving them.
 Please note that Regents, Banneker-Key, and President's Scholarship recipients are not eligible for the Honors Scholarships.
 For more information please contact the Honors College at 301-405-6771.